chandler jane

 Pronouns: he/him

 Chandler grew up playing in the sand of sunny Southern California and now he plays in the rich soils of the Walla Walla Valley.
-2022 marks his sixteenth season farming, tenth year working draft horses and thirty-eighth year eating pizza.
-He loves natural wine, surfing, punk music and politics.
-He learned and continues to learn the art of draft power from the great teamsters and friends in the NW: John Erskine, Marvin Brisk, Emily Asmus, Betsey Wittick, and many others.
+2025 marks his nineteenth season farming, thirteenth year working draft horses and forty-first year eating pizza.
+He loves weird beverages, surfing, punk music and mutual aid.
+He learned and continues to learn the art of draft power from the great teamsters and friends in the NW: John Erskine, Marvin Brisk, Emily Asmus and Betsey Wittick.

 Theo Ciszewski